 Some adverse health effects have been observed with weight loss.
 Weight loss, especially rapid weight loss, has been associated with an increased risk for gallstone formation.
 This has been observed most notably in women on very low calorie diets (Lee, 1996).
-However, in the Nurses' Health Study, it was noted that obesity posed a much greater risk of developing gallstones (7-fold increased risk at BMI $\geq$ 45 kg/m than BMI <24 kg/m) than did weight loss (2-fold greater risk of gallstones with $\geq$ 10 kg weight loss versus no weight loss).
+However, in the Nurses' Health Study, it was noted that obesity posed a much greater risk of developing gallstones (7-fold increased risk at BMI \geq 45 kg/m2 than BMI <24 kg/m2) than did weight loss (2-fold greater risk of gallstones with \geq 10 kg weight loss versus no weight loss).